ast-hugger/fabulae/text/pressurised.md

 'Inspector Lestrade,' said Holmes, and I detected in his voice a note of genuine surprise—perhaps the first I had witnessed from him all evening.
 'This is unexpected.'

-Lestrade's sharp eyes fixed on Holmes, and his ferret features arranged themselves into an expression of equal astonishment.
+Lestrade's sharp eyes fixed on Holmes, and his features arranged themselves into an expression of equal astonishment.
 'Mr. Holmes!
 What the devil are you doing here?'

 'I was invited,' Holmes replied mildly.
 'As a consultant, to evaluate a scientific apparatus.
 The more pertinent question, I think, is what brings Scotland Yard to the Chloratic Society Club at this hour, in such evident haste, and with'—his gaze dropped briefly to Lestrade's hand—'what appears to be a piece of physical evidence improperly removed from a crime scene.'